 A place where “punk rockers and disco queens could come together,” New York City is getting a taste of that nostalgic magic for six months of warm weather.

 The beloved family-owned skate spot was only open for three years, but was known for its celebrity visitors (from Elton John to Prince to Cher) and high-energy nightlife.

 It was once called “Studio 54 on wheels,” telling you everything you need to know!

 And it will once again be revived so New Yorkers can be introduced to “the venue and the joy of roller skating to a new generation.”

 The actual roller rink will be a bit smaller than the ice rink, leaving more room for onlookers to watch the skaters or hang out and grab food.
 It’s all thanks to new renovations Tishman Speyer has been making to restore the plaza to its original architectural vision, with:

 - The Rink Level serving as a grand entrance from the Plaza and Channel Gardens, allowing circulation through the entire Center on both street and Rink Level.

 - Glass doors encircling The Rink, restoring the ability to easily walk in and out and view the skaters in the Plaza.

 - The sunken plaza transforming into a gathering space with tables, chairs, and green spaces that allow the public to flow into Rockefeller Center’s shops and restaurants.

-There will also be themed nights and special performances, plus an on-site store with roller skating merch, only sold at their store in the Channel Gardens!
-You can check out the DJ lineup on their Instagram page, starting with Will.i.am and Odalys on Friday night, and Big Bob & Misbehaviour on Saturday.
+Last year the rink also hosted themed nights and special performances, plus an on-site store was stocked with roller skating merch, only sold at their store in the Channel Gardens!
+You can check out their Instagram page to keep up to date with their seasonal programming news.